NISystemsEngineering/rfmx-signal-creator/README.md

 # Usage

 1) Do one of the following to launch the program and show the help screen with the list of arguments and examples.
-    - Search for "NI-RFmx Signal Creator" from the Windows Start Menu, or select it from National Instruments >> NI-RFmx Signal Creator
+    - Search for "Signal Creator for NI-RFmx" from the Windows Start Menu, or select it from National Instruments >> Signal Creator for NI-RFmx
-    - From the command prompt, launch the program from *C:\Program Files (x86)\National Instruments\Shared\NI-RFmx Signal Creator\RFmxSignalCreator.exe*.
+    - From the command prompt, launch the program from *C:\Program Files (x86)\National Instruments\Shared\Signal Creator for NI-RFmx\SignalCreator.exe*.

 2) Pass the utility one or more supported waveform configuration files.
 For each file that can be parsed by a plugin, a TDMS file containing the NI-RFmx signal configuration will be created.